COFFEE ORDERING F.A.Q.

 HOW TO ORDER

-Our sales team can walk you through the process of buying coffees, either spot orders currently available in our warehouse, or booking coffees that haven’t arrived yet.
+Our sales team can walk you through the process of buying coffees, either spot orders currently available in our warehouse, period contracting for larger chops of particular lots over a certain duration, or forward-booking coffees that haven’t arrived yet.
 We can also make suggestions for you based on your needs, paying special attention to coffee types, flavor profiles, certifications and traceability, price, and volume.
+We are also happy to discuss the possibility of participating in the World Coffee Research check-off fund, if you are interested.

 Pricing and availability for our current inventory is also available by phone or e-mail.

 While we have no minimum order, we trade solely in full-bag quantities of coffee.
-If you are interested in smaller quantities of coffee, please visit our sister company, La Bodega, at www.bodega.coffee, where the offerings are available in 50-lb GrainPro-lined bags, shipped free via FedEx Ground.
+If you are interested in smaller quantities of coffee, please visit our small-bag sister brand, La Bodega, at www.bodega.coffee, where the offerings are available in 50lb GrainPro-lined bags, shipped for free via FedEx Ground.

 PAYMENT AND TERMS

-We require payment in advance of delivery on the first three orders, after which we are more than happy to discuss establishing credit terms with us.
+We require payment in advance of coffee release for a minimum of three orders, after which we are more than happy to discuss the option of establishing credit terms.
 We accept payment by debit or credit card, check, wire transfer, and electronic funds transfer.

 STORAGE AND FREIGHT

-We own our warehouse in Minneapolis, Minnesota, and our U.S. spot inventory ships exclusively from that warehouse.
-Because of this, rather than leasing a position at a third-party facility, we are able to offer some of the highest-quality wrapping and palletizing of any company in the business, as well as same-day shipping to the U.S. and Canada on orders placed before noon Central Time.
+We own our warehouse in Minneapolis, MN, and our U.S. spot inventory ships exclusively from that warehouse (though we will happily transfer your contracted coffee to a position in another warehouse for your convenience).
+Owning this warehouse and hiring our own staff means we are able to offer some of the highest-quality wrapping and palletizing of any company in the business, as well as same-day releases on orders placed before 12pm CST.

 Q: What is the minimum size of order you will ship?